-By Lindsay Furness, Pregnancy Massage practitioner with Bristol Massage Therapy
+By Lindsay Furness, Pregnancy Massage practitioner with Bristol Massage Therapy (on maternity leave!)

 What is Oedema and what causes it in pregnancy?